Kids in the City

 • Tickets: Monday 2 PLN, Tuesday-Friday: regular ticket 16 PLN, reduced ticket 11 PLN.
 Weekends October-April: regular ticket 16 PLN, reduced ticket 11 PLN.
 Weekends May-September: regular ticket 18 PLN, reduced ticket 13 PLN.
 Children up to 4 free entrance.
 Ticket prices may change during the events.

-• Opening hours: January – February 10 am – 3 pm (closed on Mondays).
-March 10 am – 5 pm.
-April 10 am – 6 pm.
-May – August 10 am – 8 pm.
-September 10 am – 6 pm.
-October 10 am – 5 pm.
-November – December 10 am – 3 pm (closed on Mondays).
+• Opening hours: The castle is open all year.
+January – February: 10 am – 3 pm (closed on Mondays).
+March: 10 am – 5 pm.
+April: 10 am – 6 pm.
+May – August: 10 am – 8 pm.
+September: 10 am – 6 pm.
+October: 10 am – 5 pm.
+November – December: 10 am – 3 pm (closed on Mondays).

 • Every weekend from the beginning of May to the end of September, special events take place at the Castle – archaeological picnics (they present everyday life in various historical periods – presentation of old crafts, martial arts, cuisine).